-The hike to the summit of Cerro San Luis begins in a city owned open space.
+The trek to the summit of Cerro San Luis begins in a city-owned open space.
 The Madonna Family owns the mountain itself, but grants public access to hikers and mountain bikers.
 Dogs are welcome.
 No fee or permit is required to hike up Cerro San Luis, so get out and enjoy.

 To get to the trailhead: From downtown San Luis Obispo, take Higuera Street southeast to Marsh Street and turn right.
 Pass beneath the 101 Freeway, and turn right on Fernandez Lane (the only road on the right before Marsh Street turns on to the 101 South).
 Turn right into the dirt parking area.
 The trail begins at the end of the lot.

 Trailhead coordinates: 35.2749, -120.67237 (35° 16′ 29.6″N 120° 40′ 20.5″W)